fengxia41103/myblog/content/workspace/openstack/baremetal provisioning.md

     <figcaption>BOOTP sequence diagram</figcaption>
 </figure>

-One major characteristic of BOOT is that it is **static**, meaning when server looks the client information, such as its IP address, it is using a **static** table (the _database_ referred in the diagram above is actually a plain text file).
+One major characteristic of BOOTP is that it is **static**, meaning when server looks up the client information, such as its IP address, it is using a **static** table (the _database_ referred in the diagram above is actually a plain text file).
 Therefore, everytime client asks for its information, it will get the same result.
 Below shows the